-Experience Kerala & Karnataka Tour“The life you have led doesn’t need to be the only life you have.” – Anna Quindlen
+Experience Kerala & Karnataka Tour Packages“The life you have led doesn’t need to be the only life you have.” – Anna Quindlen

 The 13 days Kerala Karnataka Tour starts in Bangalore and ends in Kochi.
 Travel to Mysore with its beautiful palaces and then to Nagarhole Wildlife sanctuary for game viewing.
 Continue to Sulthan Bathery Wayanad and to Thalassery also known as Tellicherry.
 Visit the 'Venice of the East', Alappuzha, before ending the tour in Kochi.